Fujifilm X-Pro1 versus Olympus E-M5

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-Pro1 and the Olympus E-M5.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-Pro1 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 is somewhat smaller (5 percent) than the Fujifilm X-Pro1.
-Moreover, the E-M5 is slightly lighter (6 percent) than the X-Pro1.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 is notably smaller (5 percent) than the Fujifilm X-Pro1.
+Moreover, the E-M5 is markedly lighter (6 percent) than the X-Pro1.
 It is noteworthy in this context that the E-M5 is splash and dust-proof, while the X-Pro1 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Fujinon X Lens Catalog (X-Pro1) and the Micro Four Thirds Lens Catalog (E-M5).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.